ao0000/AnimalBook/README.md

-# Animal Crossing Book
+# Animal Book
-This repository is an app that displays fish icons using the free API of Animal Crossing New Horizon.
-Saves and displays the data retrieved from the network locally.
+AnimalBook is an application that displays items in Animal Crossing New Horizon.

 ## Tech stack
-- Kotlin
-- Coroutines
+- Kotlin based, Coroutines and Flow
 - Architecture
-    - MVVM Repository pattern
+    - MVVM Architecture
-- Jetpack
+    - Respository pattern
 - Hilt for dependency injection
 - Retrofit
 - Moshi
-- Groupie
 - Coil